 Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 Write at least 250 words.

-Cross cultural marriage has several benefits.
+Cross-cultural marriage has several benefits.
 People have different inherent features and strength based on their culture, race, geographic location and family and it is often noticed that children of such cross-cultural couples are stronger and have diverse capabilities.
 Two people from totally different cultures, when get married, take time to understand each other and this often strengthens their conjugal relationship.
-They learn about other’s tradition, culture, belief, language and this opens up an entirely new world to them.
-Such marriage often teaches people to become more tolerant to other races, culture and custom and it often helps people to discover themselves from a neutral point of view rather than the biased view of inherent culture and tradition.
+They learn about other’s tradition, culture, belief, language and this opens up an entirely new world for them.
+Such marriage often teaches people to become more tolerant of other races, culture and custom and it often helps people to discover themselves from a neutral point of view rather than the biased view of inherent culture and tradition.

 This type of marriage has some disadvantages too.
 Family, friends and relatives often have misconceptions of such couples and keep their distance.
 Mixed marriages often force people to accept an alien way of life that they cannot completely cope with.
 Children in such families often find it hard to adhere to a particular culture and end up adopting a pseudo-cultural identity.
-Finally, such marriage often ends in bitter experience as couples fail to understand each other properly.
+Finally, such marriage often ends in a bitter experience as couples fail to understand each other properly.